couchbase/couchbase-lite-core/docs/BLIP Protocol.md

 By [Jens Alfke](mailto:jens@mooseyard.com) (December 2017)

-v3.0a1: Overhauled compression.
-Instead of separately compressing each message body (aside from properties), there’s now a separate compression context that’s used to sequentially compress/uncompress all frames with the Compressed flag. v2.0.1: No protocol changes; mostly just cleanup and extra details, especially about the WebSocket encoding.
+v3.0a2: Overhauled compression.
+Instead of separately compressing each message body (aside from properties), there’s now a separate compression context that’s used to sequentially compress/uncompress all frames with the Compressed flag.
+Also removed property tokenization. v2.0.1: No protocol changes; mostly just cleanup and extra details, especially about the WebSocket encoding.
 (It does add a confession that the "Bye" protocol for closing connections isn't actually implemented or honored by current implementations.) v2.0: Major update that bases the protocol on an underlying message transport (usually WebSockets), simplifies the header, and uses varint encodings.